opendata/How-To/data-repositories.md

 * based on DKAN

+## GitHub

+* not really a data repository, but it can serve as one

 # Open-Source Software

 * requires significant technical knowledge or paying a consultant who has that knowledge